 Comparatively, crypto payments can be very cheap these days especially with atomic swaps and Lightning Network technologies.
 For instance, a Bitcoin payment could now cost around $0.45 and LTC just 3 cents compared to up to $8 a person can pay when using the card networks.

-Not only is it possible to act in time against volatility of prices between the time crypto is received and the time you withdraw, it is also possible to nowadays receive payments and manage them better via mobile phone apps or via POS integrations.
+Not only is it possible to act in time against the volatility of prices between the time crypto is received and the time you withdraw, but it is also possible to nowadays receive payments and manage them better via mobile phone apps or via POS integrations.
 With some platforms, you just set up to automatically convert and receive payouts in fiat to your bank account.
 There are also POS and other options for those accepting payments offline.
 But we should not imagine an immediate switch to crypto by all merchants because Visa and MasterCard and other card networks still offer better convenience needed by many merchants in managing their money and outlets and crypto payment gateways are not accepted by very many people like these networks right now.
 That's what many would like to pay more for.

 However, regardless of this high number of integrations, only about 2,000+ had started to accept payments by August last year according to Coinbase.
 There are many other websites and POS apps that allow merchant to receive a variety of crypto and altcoins as payment for their goods and services.